peterallanwalker/SWP08-Probel/README.md

 ## connectIO.py
 The main script, providing CLI based user interaction for exchanging SWP08 messages with a router.
+Currently supports making connections with optional label to push, and requesting current connection state (tally dump).

 ### Supporting files